 Summer Events

-Welcome, Class of 2028!
-We look forward to engaging with you.
-You will soon be invited to our Summer Engagement 2024, a series of new student events.
+Welcome, Class of 2030!
+We look forward to welcoming you to campus in the fall.
+You will soon be invited to our Summer Engagement 2026, a series of new student events.
 All of these will be virtual and for the purpose of connecting with your Vassar community.
 Remember to also check the site to find out more about the New Student Orientation.
 We look forward to seeing you soon!

 Associate Dean of the College